neicnordic/sensitive-data-archive/sda-download/api/api.md

 # API

 The Download API service provides functionality for downloading files from the Archive.
 It implements the [Data Out API](https://neic-sda.readthedocs.io/en/latest/dataout/#rest-api-endpoints).
-Further, it enables the endpoint `/s3` used for htsget and other services that need to interface with an s3-backend storage.
+Further, it enables the endpoint `/s3`, which is used for htsget and other services that need to interface with an S3-backend storage.

 The response can be restricted to only contain a given range of a file, and the files can be returned encrypted or unencrypted, depending on the configuration of the service.